 Guided tours at Calke Abbey

-With a calendar of guided tours inside and out, there are lots of ways you can explore more of Calke Abbey.
-We're currently running park guided walks and garden tours, with more tours to follow in spring.
-Find out how to book and what to bring here.
+With a calendar of guided tours inside and out, there are lots of ways you can learn more about Calke Abbey and get the most out of your visit.
+Find out what tours are currently available, how to book and what to bring here.

 Park guided walks

 Park guided walks are unavailable until spring 2024.

 Every Tuesday, Friday and Saturday at 11am and 2pm

 If only these trees could talk...
 Calke’s ancient parkland is steeped in history, from its roots as a religious ground to its status as a Site of Special Scientific Interest and National Nature Reserve.
 So what stories does this vast landscape have to tell?
 Join our knowledgeable park guides to find out – whether you’re new to Calke or a seasoned walker, we guarantee you’ll discover something new on these fascinating rambles.

 Where to meet: Tours start outside the ticket office – look out for our park guides in red shirts.
 Walks last around 90 minutes.

 Booking: Not needed, although groups are limited to 20 people on a first come, first served basis.

 What to bring: We recommend wearing sturdy footwear, such as walking boots or comfortable wellies, and suitable clothing for the weather.